Spot cancer early

 - Mouth or tongue ulcer.
 Having a mouth or tongue ulcer for three weeks or more is not normal and needs to be checked by your doctor or dentist.

-- A change in your bowel or bladder habits.
+- A change in your toilet habits.
 If you have constipation, diarrhoea or problems passing urine for more than a few weeks, talk to your doctor.

 - A new mole or change to an existing mole.
 Get into the habit of checking your skin every month for new moles.
 Also watch for changes in colour, shape and size of existing moles.